StaTwig/admin/README.md

 - [x] Docker-compose.yml file has all the docker service configuration , Traefik routing rules and Loadbalancing.

-- [x] Deploy folder is a File provider configuration setup for traefik if using Node instances without docker ( NOT CURRENTLY USING )

-- [x] All static configuration of Traefik is present in traefik_config folder , "traefik.yml" file ( CURRENTLY USING )
+- [x] All static configuration of Traefik is present in "traefik.toml" file

+- [x] Dynamic Configuration is present in the file "traefik_dynamic.toml"

+- [x]  acme.json in the root folder is used the TLS Challenge LetsEncrypt for HTTPS in Traefik.
+Make sure that acme.json has Read and Write Permissions.

 ## Deployment :
 1) Login to server

-2) Git pull -- Enter github deatils if prompted
+2) Git clone for fresh deployment or git pull to pull latest changes --> Enter github deatils if prompted

+3) Run Dependency installer script to download Docker Engine , Docker Compose and create Docker Network named : Proxy

-3) Build the images
+4) Build the images
 ```
 sudo docker-compose -f Docker-compose.yml build
 ```
 Builds all the docker containers as images and caches ,the old ones

-4)
+5)
 ```
 sudo docker-compse -f Docker-compose.yml up -d
 ```
 Running all services in as a daemon process

-5) If wanted to see the logs(console)
+6) If wanted to see the logs(console)
 ```
 sudo docker-compse -f Docker-compose.yml up
 ```